 Masterbrand

-Sometimes, the Masterbrand is combined with sub-brands or other identifiers to differentiate specific products or models.
-For example, we can see this with “Audi A3” or “Virgin Hotels.”
+Sometimes, the master brand can be combined with sub-brands or other identifiers to differentiate specific products or models.
+For example, “Audi A3” or “Virgin Hotels” are examples.

 Rebranding

-Rebranding is the process by which a brand changes its appearance and/or strategic direction to achieve a new positioning or perception.
+Rebranding is when a brand changes its appearance and/or strategic direction to achieve a new positioning or perception.

 Tagline